Meet the team

 Dr Richard Heames

 Dr Heames joined the Trust in 2005.
-He trained in vascular surgery in Canada.Read full profile
+He trained in anaesthesia for vascular surgery in Canada.Read full profile

 Dr Roy Amit Kukreja